-In the next few years, the Port of Punta Ala, on the South coast of Tuscany, will undergo an ambitious architectural intervention.
-For this purpose, the company in charge of the Port, Marina di Punta Ala SpA, announced a competition called “Beauty Contest – Redevelopment and Extension of the Port of Punta Ala”.
+In the next few years, the Punta Ala Harbour, on the South coast of Tuscany, will undergo an ambitious architectural intervention.
+For this purpose, the company in charge of the Port, Marina di Punta Ala SpA, launched a competition called “Beauty Contest – Redevelopment and Extension of Punta Ala Harbour”.

 HYDEA resulted winner for the designing of street furniture and green spaces.
 The project submitted aims at renovating the entire harbour by giving unity to the architectural elements through the identification of a semantics capable of combining the elements of the sea with those of the land.